SEND Information Report

 There is an emphasis on early identification of needs through supportive and preventative strategies which reduce barriers to learning.

 We work in a flexible way to develop effective partnerships with children and their parents/carers, the Inclusion Manager and specialist teaching staff, both within the school and through external specialists such as speech and language specialists, paediatricians and child and adolescent health services (CAMHS).
 This ensures that the school can meet a broad range of special educational needs.
 The school also has a Visual Impairment Provision and a Behaviour Provision (New Horizons).
+The intake for both of these provisions is managed externally from Chantry Primary Academy.

 We undertake a rigorous system of monitoring children’s progress and supporting both academic achievement and personal achievement by removing barriers to learning and using a wide range of strategies to foster a culture of lifelong learning and independent living skills for all children.